alburezg/rsocsim_workshop_paa/README.md

 connect changes in the vital rates that go into SOCSIM to changes in the networks that our simulated people have available to them, often at a very fine temporal level (months or years).
-In this workshop, we will focus on just one very simple example–parental bereavement–but there are many more possible ways to use SOCSIM to study these and other questions about kinship dynamics.
+In this workshop, we will focus on just one example–kin loss–but there are many more possible ways to use SOCSIM to study these and other questions about kinship dynamics.

 In previous research, SOCSIM has been especially helpful for studying kin loss in connection with mortality change (Zagheni 2011; Verdery et